chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/chainguard-enforce-user-onboarding.md

 kind delete cluster --name enforce-demo
 ```

+To learn more visit our [Chainguard Enforce for Kubernetes](../chainguard-enforce-kubernetes/) documentation page.

+If you would like to learn about how you can use this product alongside signing Git commits, check out [Chainguard Enforce for Git](https://edu.chainguard.dev/chainguard/chainguard-enforce/chainguard-enforce-github/).

-You can read more about Chainguard Enforce on [Chainguard Academy](https://edu.chainguard.dev/chainguard/chainguard-enforce/).
+You can read all about software supply chain security on[Chainguard Academy](https://edu.chainguard.dev/chainguard/chainguard-enforce/).